carpet & wall colour combinations: what carpet goes with grey walls?

 Match a deeper-toned carpet to lighter walls to build a co-ordinated look in living rooms and bedrooms that runs through a spectrum of shades, from pale to dark – match different shades with hints of dove grey, or mushroom.

-A thick, deep-tread carpet will reinforce the sense of depth even within a monochrome colour scheme – sink into a luxuriously soft deep-pile carpet like the Truro Saxony in slate.
+A thick, deep-tread carpet will reinforce the sense of depth even within a monochrome colour scheme – sink into a luxuriously soft deep-pile carpet.

-A dark grey carpet is also great for creating warmth and a sense of cosiness in smaller rooms with light grey walls (which will keep the room from feeling oppressively dark).
+A dark brown carpet is also great for creating warmth and a sense of cosiness in smaller rooms with light grey walls (which will keep the room from feeling oppressively dark).

 If you’ve gone for a dark grey on two or more walls, you might find a dark carpet results in the room absorbing a little too much light.

-Try a light, barely-there grey carpet to lift a room with darker walls, like our Utah in platinum carpet – even if the darker colour is only on one feature wall, a pale grey carpet can be an ideal contrast (we recommend matching the colour of the remaining walls).
+Try a light, barely-there grey carpet to lift a room with darker walls, even if the darker colour is only on one feature wall, a pale grey carpet can be an ideal contrast (we recommend matching the colour of the remaining walls).

 Beige and dark grey are a match made in heaven, creating a striking contrast whilst being a muted base to form the background for a variety of colours in your furnishings.

 Deep grey shades look stunning on wood-panelled walls – a perfect juncture between heritage and modern – but require a lighter carpet to balance them out.
-A subtle beige, like the Viceroy Twist carpet in linen, adds warmth both visually and in terms of temperature to prevent the grey from feeling cold.
+A subtle beige, adds warmth both visually and in terms of temperature to prevent the grey from feeling cold.
 Or go for an indulgent cream to increase the feeling of luxury!